soumiamahieddine/enmoRM/README.md

 Description
 ===========

-MaarchRM is a open source software that allows you to store, find and display your digital resources in compliance with international regulation ISO.
+MaarchRM is an open source software that allows you to store, find and display your digital resources in compliance with international regulation ISO.
 It’s a full featured PHP PostgresSQL software.